Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Introduction

 \section{Introduction}

 Quantum field theories (QFTs) are the mathematical and conceptual frameworks through which we describe particle-based theories of Nature.
 For example, the Standard Model of particle physics encapsulates our current best understanding of fundamental particles and their interactions in terms of a QFT.
-Deriving physical results from QFTs such as the Standard Model in many cases requires calculations in strong-coupling regimes of the theories, for which perturbative methods cannot be applied.
-Lattice quantum field theory~\cite{morningstar2007} provides a non-perturbative approach to computing physical quantities in this regime based on numerically evaluating path integrals, rendered finite and regularized by discretizing the quantum fields onto a Euclidean spacetime lattice.
-This method is commonly applied to determine strong force phenomena described by Quantum Chromodynamics (QCD) within the Standard Model~\cite{Lehner:2019wvv,Kronfeld:2019nfb,Cirigliano:2019jig,Detmold:2019ghl,Bazavov:2019lgz,Joo:2019byq}, and also is used in studies of beyond--Standard-Model theories~\cite{Brower:2019oor,DeGrand:2015zxa,Svetitsky:2017xqk,Kribs:2016cew}.
-Lattice methods are also widely applied in condensed matter physics to determine quantum and classical collective phenomena of many degrees of freedom~\cite{Mathur2016}.
+In many cases, deriving physics results from QFTs requires calculations in strong-coupling regimes where perturbative methods are inapplicable.
+Lattice quantum field theory (LQFT) provides a non-perturbative approach based on numerically evaluating path integrals, rendered finite and regularized by discretizing the quantum fields onto a Euclidean spacetime lattice~\cite{morningstar2007}.
+This method is commonly applied to Quantum Chromodynamics (QCD)~\cite{Lehner:2019wvv,Kronfeld:2019nfb,Cirigliano:2019jig,Detmold:2019ghl,Bazavov:2019lgz,Joo:2019byq}, as well as QCD-like components of speculative beyond--Standard-Model theories~\cite{Brower:2019oor,DeGrand:2015zxa,Svetitsky:2017xqk,Kribs:2016cew} and many-body systems in condensed matter physics~\cite{Mathur2016}.